| |

 12. Awakening Of The Gods (bonus)

-produced version of Endless Pain.
-In this sense the same good and bad
+also better produced version of Endless Pain.
+In that sense most of the

-points apply here, too.
-This album is a good example of high-speed antics
+same good and bad points apply here, too.
+This album is a good example of

-which are not quite strong enough to carry on through a full-length album.
+put on speed alone than riffs which are not quite strong enough to carry the

-Many tracks here are just not distinctive enough to make it a day.
-In
+distinctive enough to make it a day.
+Considered a classic album by many,

 |